scikit-build/scikit-build/README.rst

 PyCMake was created at SciPy 2014 in response to general difficulties building C++ and Fortran based Python extensions across platforms.
 It was renamed to "scikit-build" in 2016.
+Scikit-build-core was started in 2022.

 Known Issues
 ------------

-These issues are likely to be addressed in upcoming releases.
+These issues are likely to be addressed in upcoming releases, and are already addressed in `scikit-build-core`_.

 * Editable installs do not work with the latest versions of Setuptools (and had issues with older versions, too).